thigley/THOS/README.md

 2) Interactive - 16 bit Operating System that echos keyboard input to the screen

+3) Bootstrapping - OS that bootstraps from a floppy. *In progress...*

 ###Sources:
 - OS Development Series - brokenthorn.com